Ending A Sentence With To Be

 1. Identify Sentences Ending in "To Be": The first step is to become aware of how often you use this construction.
 Read through your writing and highlight any sentences that end with "am," "is," "are," "was," "were," "be," "being," or "been."
 This will help you identify patterns in your writing and focus your efforts on rephrasing those specific sentences.

-For example, if you frequently write sentences like "The answer seems to be," you can consciously look for alternative ways to express the same idea.
+Here's one way to look at it: if you frequently write sentences like "The answer seems to be," you can consciously look for alternative ways to express the same idea.
 This awareness is crucial for breaking the habit of ending sentences with "to be."

 2. Add the Missing Information: Often, the simplest solution is to complete the sentence by adding the missing subject complement.
 Ask yourself what the subject is or should be linked to and provide that information explicitly.